kosbarts/Basic_Latin_minimum_kerning_pairs/README.md

 # Read before kerning!
 A text string to test fitting and kern Basic Latin.

-This is a work in progress and I might come back to update it at some point.
-It is a cleaned up version of a text string that I use to test fitting and kern fonts.
-It is best suited for sans designs (texts and display) but with alterations and depending on the design it can work with serifs as well.

-The Text file includes strings that try to produce the most common - and important - kerning pairs in context for the Basic Latin character set.
+The Text file includes strings that try to produce the most common - and important - kerning pairs in context for the Basic Latin character set (+ some Western/Eastern letters and diacritics).
 Provided that you choose your kerning classes wisely it aspires to give you a small in lenght but quite comprehensive set of words and examples which will help you kern:

 - Uppercase to Uppercase
 - Uppercase to punctuation